 3) Degree Recognition

 This next layer is NOT so easy to answer or “googled” definitively.
-The main reason for this is because, there is NO official board to recognise foreign degrees, and I do not think we will have one anytime soon.
+The main reason for this is because, there is NO official board/body in Singapore to recognise foreign degrees, and I do not think we will have one anytime soon.

-So since there is no board to officiate or recognise the foreign degree.
+So since there is no body to officiate or recognise the foreign degree.
 “Who Does?”.
 I guess the shortest and best answer is the Industry or your prospective employer.
 If they recognise your degree, and they will be your paymaster, then that it is all that matters.
-But this answer is not very helpful in answering our main question.
+But this answer will valid is somewhat lacking.

-The answer, I guess lies in the largest employer in Singapore.
-The Singapore Civil Service or specifically the Public Service Commission (PSC)and most of the industry will look to the PCS for guidelines on this.
-If the PCS recognises your degree, chances are it will be recognises in Singapore.
+The next best answer, I guess lies in the largest employer in Singapore.
+The Singapore Civil Service or specifically the Public Service Commission (PSC).
+Most of the industry will look to the PSC for guidelines on this.
+If the PSC recognises your degree, chances are it will be recognise in Singapore.

-This brings us to the next layer, what are the requirements for the degree to be recognised by the PCS?
-Sadly the PSC does not maintain a list of recognised universities and leave it to the individual organisation to decide, which again does not answer our question.
+So what are the requirements for the degree to be recognised by the PSC?
+Sadly the PSC does not maintain a list of recognised universities and leave it to the individual organisation (ministries/statutory board/government body) to decide.
+And to be fair, there are too many degrees in the world to create a list.
+Therefore it is simply not feasible.
+Again unfortunately this does not answer our question (again).

 So below are some guidelines, which I suggest you can use to see if it likely to be recognised by the PSC.
 I repeat, these are my PERSONAL guidelines, and there is no guarantee that it will be recognised by the PSC.